RULES OF THE WISH ONE MILLAU GRANDS CAUSSES

 By participating in the Wish One Millau Grands Causses:

-I acknowledge that I remain responsible for my participation in the event and that no claim or action of any nature whatsoever may be considered admissible against the Wish One Racing association or the event partners.
+I acknowledge that I remain responsible for my participation in the event and that no claim or action of any kind whatsoever can be considered admissible against the Wish One Racing association or the event partners.

 Art 4 – Cancellation of registration

-If the runner has not taken out cancellation insurance, he/she will not be able to make any claim for reimbursement from the organisation.
+If the rider has not taken out cancellation insurance, he/she will not be able to make any request for reimbursement from the organisation.

 Art 5 – Qualification for the Trek UCI Gravel Championship

-Each Trek UCI Gravel World Series event grants participation rights for the Trek UCI Gravel World Championships.
+Each event of the UCI Gravel World Series grants the participation rights for the UCI Gravel World Championships.
 At the end of each race, the top 25% of athletes in each age category will receive a ticket to the World Championships and will be eligible to race for the World Champion title.
 The top three in each age category will automatically qualify for the World Championships, regardless of the number of participants.
 Riders must finish the race to qualify.
 The 25% will be calculated on the basis of the number of riders who started and not on the number of riders who entered or finished.
 Ticket winners will be announced on www.ucigravelworldseries.com and invited by e-mail.

 The results of the event are divided into different age categories, between women and men :